The Lace Up Bodice

 Following the pattern-cutting instructions, cut out pieces from your chosen fabric.
 We are using linen.

-Cut out fusing and iron on each piece of the bodice, except the straps.
+Cut out fusing and iron on fusing to the wrong side of each piece of the bodice.

 With this garment, we are fusing all pieces, including lining pieces, as it is self-lined.
 You may have chosen a stiffer fabric for the outer and are choosing a softer fabric for the lining.
-In this case, you may only wish to fuse the outer panels.
-This may be the case if using leather or velvet as self-lining may cause the garment to become very thick and hard to handle when sewing.
+In this case, you may wish to use a lighter interfacing when fusing the panels.

 With right sides together, pin the seam at the centre of the bust and sew down using a 1 cm seam allowance.